riganti/dotvvm-docs/Controls/tailwind/Breadcrumb/control.md

-Renders a breadcrumb navigation trail with support for static items and data-bound collections.
+Renders breadcrumb navigation from hard-coded `MenuItem` children or a bound `DataSource`.
+In data-bound mode, use the `Item*` mappings to configure text, templates, commands, URLs, icons, and route navigation.